rwxrob/notes/Kubernetes/Kubernetes  upgrade strategy.md

 This document outlines a consistent strategy for ensuring an on-prem, in-house, enterprise Kubernetes cluster and its k8sapps are kept up to date and regularly reviewed for improvements and security.
 This strategy consists of two high-level practices:

-1. Auditing to know our current version status
+1. Compile list of all components with versions Auditing to know our current version status
+2. Evaluate which components
-2. Upgrading to current versions
+3. Upgrading to current versions

 This division is obvious but important to avoid mixing work between the two.
 ## Auditing to know our current version status

+1. Check the overall Kubernetes version
+2. Check the versions of all core Kubernetes components
+3. Check all k8apps for new version